KnutAM/job_submission_scripts/ReadMe.md

 ## TIPS
 ### Default project
-To facilitate running scripts, edit your ~/.bash_profile to include the line SBATCH_ACCOUNT=<your_default_slurm_project> where <your_default_slurm_project> can be e.g. C3SE2020-1-6.
-To make effective immediately, run source "~/.bash_profile".
+To facilitate running scripts, edit your \~/.bash_profile to include the line SBATCH_ACCOUNT=<your_default_slurm_project> where <your_default_slurm_project> can be e.g. C3SE2020-1-6.
 This way, you don't have to specify each time you run a sbatch script.
+To make effective immediately, run source "\~/.bash_profile".

 ## Structure
 Apart from the sbatch folder with sbatch scripts, scripts in other scripting languages for more specific job submission tasks are put in the <language> folder.
 These scripts should be written such that they are independent of the specific cluster used.
 To facilitate this the environment variable $SNIC_RESOURCE can be used.